PaddlePaddle/PARL/examples/NeurIPS2018-AI-for-Prosthetics-Challenge/README.md

 For more technical details about our solution, we provide:
 1. [[Link]](https://youtu.be/RT4JdMsZaTE) An interesting video demonstrating the training process visually.
-2. [[Link]](https://docs.google.com/presentation/d/1n9nTfn3EAuw2Z7JichqMMHB1VzNKMgExLJHtS4VwMJg/edit?usp=sharing) A PowerPoint Presentation to briefly introduce our solution in NeurIPS2018 competition workshop.
+2. [[Link]](https://docs.google.com/presentation/d/1n9nTfn3EAuw2Z7JichqMMHB1VzNKMgExLJHtS4VwMJg/edit?usp=sharing) A PowerPoint Presentation briefly introducing our solution in NeurIPS2018 competition workshop.
-3. (coming soon)A full academic paper to describe our solution in detail.
+3. (coming soon)A full academic paper detailing our solution, including entire training pipline, related work and experiments that analyze the importance of each key ingredient.

 ## Dependencies
 - python3.6